2017-2018 Catalog > Undergraduate Studies

 Hood College encourages our female students to participate in the Public Leadership Education Network.
 PLEN offers exciting programs that allow Hood students to gain firsthand experience shaping public policy in communities, the nation and the world.
 Students who enroll in PLEN’s Women and Public Policy Internship Program learn about policy, research or social advocacy by working alongside women leaders in the Congress, courts, executive agencies and nongovernmental advocacy groups.
 Students may earn from 3 to 15 Hood College credits for participation in PLEN’s internship programs.
 Those who wish to complete a PLEN internship must also meet Hood’s requirements for internship eligibility.
 PLEN also offers three-day to three-week seminars on topics such as Women and Congress; Women in Science and Technology; Women and International Policy; and Women, Law and Public Policy.

-For more information about any of PLEN’s programs, contact the Career Center.
+For more information about any of PLEN’s programs, contact the Center for Career Development and Experiential Education.

 Hood College partners with The Washington Center, which is an independent, nonprofit organization serving hundreds of colleges and universities in the United States and other countries by providing selected students challenging opportunities to work and learn in Washington, D.C. for academic credit.
 The Washington Center offers two types of programs: Internships and academic seminars.
 Internships are semester- or summer-long integrated academic and work experiences in government, corporate and nonprofit organizations.
 Each internship is tailored to provide meaningful work experiences that will enhance students’ resumes and help launch their careers.
 This is a “study away” opportunity where students may live in The Washington Center residence apartments.
 Additionally, students take academic courses and attend special programming during their time at The Washington Center.
 Academic seminars serve as intensive learning experiences with focus on specific topics, such as National Security, the Presidency, and the Middle East Peace Process.
 Past seminars have included visits to such locations as Capitol Hill, CNN, the Newseum, embassies and many others.
 Seminar events have featured such respected speakers as Ted Koppel, Andrea Mitchell, Howard Dean, and others.
 Students pay Hood tuition and receive Hood financial aid for The Washington Center Program.
 Credits and grades earned are calculated in the Hood gpa.

-For more information and to begin the application process, contact the Career Center.
+For more information and to begin the application process, contact the Center for Career Development and Experiential Education.

 Hood offers three undergraduate degrees: the Bachelor of Arts, the Bachelor of Science and the Bachelor of Science in Nursing.
 Candidates for these degrees must complete requirements as outlined below.
 It is the responsibility of the student to be sure that all degree and major requirements are fulfilled by graduation.